PrestaShop/docs/development/compile-assets.md

 If `npm install` fails with error: `Failed at the ... postinstall script.`:

 You may be using an old version or one we don't support yet.
-Currently on 1.7.8, every folders containing a package.json is compatible with node 12.
+As of 8.0, every folder containing a package.json is compatible with node 12.
 How we manage to work with this, as well as working on previous PrestaShop version, is that we use a tool to easily swap between node version.

 There are a lot of tools able to do this.
 At PrestaShop, we mainly use the ['n' package](https://www.npmjs.com/package/n?activeTab=versions) or [nvm](https://github.com/nvm-sh/nvm).